We are not accepting Worker applications at this time

-The Romero workers live together in an intentional community of mutual care and support.
-They commit to: an inclusive practice of morning prayer rooted in an ecumenical expression of the Christian tradition, sharing regular meals together, a weekly community night, monthly community days, biweekly continuing education and spiritual formation and periodic group retreats.
-Each worker is matched with a mentor or spiritual director.
+The Romero Workers and staff live together in an intentional community of mutual care and support.
+They commit to: a practice of regular prayer rooted in an ecumenical expression of the Christian tradition, sharing regular meals, a weekly community night, biweekly spiritual formation, and periodic group retreats.
+Each Worker is matched with a mentor or spiritual director.
 Important note: Workers who start the program without culinary skills emerge as five star chefs.

 I value the fact that my co-workers are not just co-workers, and that my housemates are not just housemates.
 Sharing life with the rest of the staff team helps to make each and every interaction that much richer and fuller.